Help stop genocide and crimes against humanity in Sudan

 Join the latest action sponsored by Act for Sudan, here.

-Call the State Department, leave a message for Secretary Kerry and the Special Envoy for Sudan on the Department of State comment line.
+Call the State Department, leave a message for Secretary Tillerson on the Department of State comment line.
 Dial 202-647-6575 and press 8 to record your comment, any time.
 Suggested message: This is [your name] calling from [city, state] with a message for Secretary Tillerson on Sudan: The atrocities in Sudan have not ended and neither should sanctions.
-Please reinstate strong sanctions on Sudan and implement a comprehensive approach that focuses on civilian protection, access to humanitarian aid and democratic transformation in Sudan.
+Please reinstate strong sanctions on Sudan and implement a comprehensive U.S. policy that focuses on civilian protection, access to humanitarian aid and democratic transformation in Sudan.

 Sign this petitionthat asks your representative in the House of Representatives to do what he/she can to support genocide-free investing.
 Read more about the hearing on “Investments Tied to Genocide” and the details of the legislative recommendations from Investors Against Genocide here.

-2017-02-12: Screening of The Heart of Nuba, 2-4pm, screening and panel discussion, Rabb Hall at the Boston Public Library, Copley Square, Boston.
+2017-04-27: Screening of The Heart of Nuba, 7pm, screening and panel discussion, National Park Service’ Visitors Center, Salem.
 This inspiring film is about the plight of the Nuban people in Sudan, under attack by their government since 2011, and focuses on the work of Dr. Tom Catena in the Nuba Mountains of Sudan.
 Tom was a finalist for the 2016 Aurora Prize and highlighted by Time Magazine as one of the 100 most influential people in 2015.
 Information about the film is online at www.theheartofnuba.com.
 After the film, there will be a panel discussion with Q&A featuring Kenneth Carlson, the producer of the film, and Aymen Korika, from the Nuba Mountains of Sudan.
 Sponsored by the Center for Holocaust and Genocide Studies at Salem State University.
 Free.